Peas

 49. Risser Snap – (aka Risser Sickle Pea, ? aka Risser Early Sugar) Known in England, centuries ago (1700’s) and mentioned by Mawe & Abercrombe in 1799.
 The sickle pea ( an old Amish variety…) was well known since colonial times and grown by the Penn.
 Germans for years.
 Grown by the Risser Family in Lancaster county, Pennsylvania for several generations.
 The name comes from the shape of the pod that curves like the blade of a sickle.
 The pods can be eaten as snap peas or shelled out.
 Seeds are round and white.
 Vines will grow to 4-5 FT.
 Unusual to find one like this.
 68 days

-50. Russian Sugar snap – a Russian Mennonite heirloom that came to Saskatchewan, Canada several generations ago.
+50. Russian Sugar snap – (See….Edna’s Russian?) – a Russian Mennonite heirloom that came to Saskatchewan, Canada several generations ago.
 Was well known, in this country as a sweet or sugar snow pea that grew a vigorous 6 feet tall.
 Vines offer beautiful mauve and purple flowers.
 Pods are not as large as conventional snow peas, but plants produce very early and are already over before other larger varieties have begun.
 Make sure these are kept hydrated, as water stress will put an end to their intentions.
 A bonus if you want snow pea pods over a longer time, as these will produce early and the others later.
 50-55 days

 51. Salmon Flowered Crown – Origin via Julianna Griffin ’15 through a SSEx Heirtage Farm seed X-change.
 According to thoughts shared via “Daughter of the Soil” “This tufted pea was once common in the 17th and 18th century and now could only be of interest for its genetics.”
 One of the prettiest heritage varieties I have ever had the honor of growing!
 Tallish 4 -5 ft “straight up” plants bearing huge glorious clusters/crowns of salmon & white flowers, mostly at the very top.
 How about ANOTHER Crown (fasciation) type!?!
 Heavy producer.
 Pods held from 5 -6 seeds per and these too offered salmon/orange shading on light dusty green.
 Some pods had even “purple” blushing along their top edges.
 Very rare and limited!
 Pkt…$4.00

-52. Schweizer Reisen – Back for 2024!
-Native from Switzerland.
+52. Schweizer Reisen – Native from Switzerland.
 Much to my dismay in 2014, I almost lost these…allowing my wee grandchildren to eat them ALL up!
 Well I fed them…not realizing the name below were NOT my “Oregon Giants”, which I knew I had lots of seed for!
 Pods were almost identical, but realized flowers were completely different, a gorgeous pink/purple combination!
 HUGE (5″x 1″) snow podded var. bearing from 6 -7 seeds per.
 Very early.
 Large seeds were also unusual, beige brown/pink/mauve & tan with lots of speckles of purple.
 Pods once dried, were very wavy & hard to shell.
 Excellent, heavy producer.
 Plants can easily grow to 7 feet!
 My next favorite pea variety…until I see another… Pkt…$3.50

 53. Scimitar White – From Harold Steveson’s (’15) Another unusual variety that bears almost white/green pods and very light beige white seeds when dry.
 Pods are long and slim, offering 9 seeds.
 Tall plants finish early (therefore not long season) Pods have no wax walls and are sweet, sugar snap type 31/2″ x 1/2″.
 Plants are 4-5 ft. tall.
 Would have thought this an obvious soup pea variety!!?
 Have to trial again!

-54. Shiraz Purple Snow – Here….we have ANOTHER purple podded snow pea!
+54. Shiraz Purple Snow – Back for 2025!
+Here….we have ANOTHER purple podded snow pea!
 Pods are 3″ long x 1/2″ wide, purple, and only wrinkled when dried.
 Plants are quite tall (5ft) Young pods are first green, semi-sweet with no wax!
+Pkt….$4.00

 55. Spanish Sky Scraper – another unusual and very old variety that Ken Allen of Kingston, Ontario has been working on…to increase productivity for over 15 years.
 Best for its peas where the pods are short and the peas inside are large.
 The yield is heavy, but the vines (oh…help us!!!) can “walk” right over us at 6 to 7ft!
 Maybe allowing them to trellis over an arbor and then one could walk underneath and harvest the hanging pods! (well…it’s a thought!)
 Pods are 2 1/2 – 3 ” long, with 6 to 8 peas within.
 Flowers are white.
 Dried pods are super smooth, and moderately easy to shell.
 Seeds are semi-wrinkled.
 Disease resistant .
 91 days

-56. Spring Blush This variety was also bred by Alan Kapular of Peace Seeds (now retired…) from Corvallis, Oregon.
+56. Spring Blush – Back for 2025!
+This variety was also bred by Alan Kapular of Peace Seeds (now retired…) from Corvallis, Oregon.
 Year released unknown.
 Plants will grow over 5ft…some saying closer to ?8 ft??!.
 Snow type (Mange Tout) at first, filling out to snap pods, are green based with “inconsistent” shadings of soft Raspberry violet.
 Flowers are an interesting Lavender on top with a deep Rose/Pink on the bottom.
 Production is outstanding with tons of tendrils to hold fast to anything…so watch out where you plant them as you will have challenges to dis lodge the vines!
 Pkt…$4.00

 57. St. Hubert Soup – “The French presence on the territory of modern-day Saskatchewan goes back to the time when France exerted an influence on almost all of North America.
 Between 1752 and 1755, Louis de la Corne and his cohorts explored the Carrot Valley region, in what is now the Centre-East region of Saskatchewan.
 They built the Fort de la Corne on the eastern side of the fork where the North Saskatchewan River meets the South Saskatchewan River…” (c/o Profiles of Francophone & Acadian communities…) A Canadian heirloom pea variety brought by French speaking settlers in the mid 17th century to settlements in Saskatchewan.